 It all starts in Ian Fleming's novel Dr. No, when M, the head of MI6, orders Bond to turn in his Beretta pistol and replaces it with a 'superior' gun, the Walther PPK.
 Read the story of how the PPK became Bond's weapon of choice.

-Walther PPK (Polizeipistole Kurz - Police pistol 'short') is a shortened version of the Walther PP (Polizeipistole) and differs from it in size (shorter barrel and grip) and magazine size.
+Walther PPK (Polizeipistole Kriminal or some say it comes from 'Polizeipistole Kurz' - Police pistol 'short', a shortened version of the Walther PP (Polizeipistole) and differs from it in size (shorter barrel and grip) and magazine size.
 The Walther PPK was first presented in 1931; it quickly became very popular among European police agencies and civilian shooters since the gun was reliable and easy to conceal, but of moderate power.
 During the Second World War the guns were issued to German military police personnel, high military officers and other military personnel.

 Type: Double Action